Keskinksn/pdf_chatbot_llm/README.md

-# PDF Chatbot
+# 🤖 PDF Chatbot

-This project is a Streamlit-based chatbot application that allows users to upload PDF files, extract text from them, and ask questions based on the content of the PDFs.
-The chatbot utilizes Google Generative AI to provide detailed answers.
+This Streamlit-based chatbot application allows users to upload PDF files, extract text from them, and ask questions based on the content of the PDFs.
+It provides detailed answers using Google Generative AI.

-## Features
+## 🚀 Features

 - **PDF Reading and Text Extraction:** Upload multiple PDF files and extract the combined text.
 - **Text Chunking:** Split the extracted text into manageable chunks for processing.
-- **Vector Store Creation:** Create a FAISS vector store from the text chunks and save it locally.
+- **Vector Store Creation:** Create and save a FAISS vector store from the text chunks.
 - **Question-Answering Chain:** Generate answers to user questions based on the context extracted from the PDFs using Google Generative AI.
 - **Interactive Chat Interface:** Chat with the bot, upload PDFs, and clear chat history through a user-friendly Streamlit interface.

-## Installation
+## 🛠️ Installation

 1. Clone the repository:
    ```bash